mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 > `AutoEncryptionOpts`. `AutoEncryptionOpts.bypassQueryAnalysis` may be true. `AutoEncryptionOpts.bypassAutoEncryption`
 > must be false.

-> [!NOTE]
-> The Range algorithm is experimental only.
-It is not intended for public use.
-It is subject to breaking changes.

 #### contentionFactor

 contentionFactor only applies when algorithm is "Indexed" or "Range".
 It is an error to set contentionFactor when algorithm is not "Indexed" or "Range".

-> [!NOTE]
-> The Range algorithm is experimental only.
-It is not intended for public use.
-It is subject to breaking changes.

 #### queryType